tomayac/esm-potrace-wasm/README.md

 ## Developing

 Modify `src/potrace/` and run `npm run build` to update the ESM build in `dist/`.
-The emscripten build file is located at `./build.sh`.
+The emscripten build file is located at `./build.sh` (or `build.ps1` for Win32) respectively.
 A simple demo that imports `dist/index.js` is available in `demo/` and can be started by running `npm start`.

 ## Apps using this